uwhackweek/hackweeks-as-a-service/docs/services/lead-community.md

 # Lead Hackweek Coordinator for Community

-The Lead Hackweek Coordinator for Community guides the activities of community members engaged in hackweek organization.
+The Lead Hackweek Coordinator for Community guides the activities of community members engaged in hackweek organization and execution.
 This is typically the person who contacted eScience requesting a hackweek.

 ## Goals